Clock Ticks As King Soopers & Union Stall At Bargaining Table

 DENVER (CBS4) – Empty shelves, department closures and staffing issues at some stores will be more widespread should union workers at King Soopers strike.

-Cordova says with the approval of a majority of their members the stores in the greater metro will be the first to picket.
+Cordova says with the approval of a majority of their members the stores in the greater Denver metro area will be the first to picket.

 King Soopers division President Joe Kelley says the company is preparing.